Entering 10 – 12

 Josephine Grell

-Josephine Grell is a recent graduate from the University of Washington, Seattle where she received her B.S. in Marine Biology with a minor in Climate Science.
+Josephine Grell is a graduate of the University of Washington, Seattle where she received her B.S. in Marine Biology with a minor in Climate Science.
 During her time at U.W., she focused on the marine ecology impacts caused by climate change, climate solutions, and science communication through her research on kelp forests, invertebrates, and ocean acidification.
-She is working as the Teen Research Programs Coordinator and Marine Biology instructor this summer at The Lawrence.
+She will be attending San Francisco State in the Fall to complete her Master of Science in Integrative Biology, studying climate impacts on intertidal organism physiology.
+She is working as the Teen Research Programs High School Coordinator and Marine Biology instructor this summer at The Lawrence.

 Phoebe Hall